 Side effects from breast cancer differ from person to person, and it’s important to be aware of them so you can make the necessary adjustments for your role or business.
 For example, you may need time away from work to have treatment, to rest and recuperate both physically and emotionally.

+Upon your return to work, it’s likely you will need to adjust your working day to accommodate for fatigue and your physical capability.
 Your doctors can prescribe medication to relieve symptoms.
-However, it’s important to have a back-up plan for your business in case there are times when you are unable to work.
+However, it’s important to have a back-up plan for your role or business in case there are times when you are unable to work.

 Eventually, work piled up as the chemo started to slow me down.
 The surgery that followed was a further drain, while radiation was not so much of an impediment to work, as a daily routine that interfered with running a successful business.

 If you are thinking about continuing to work during treatment, ask yourself the following questions:

 These tips may help you manage your workload should you need to reduce the hours you're available to work:

 These tips may help you manage your time and give you the flexibility you need to continue working:

 Even if you don’t have employees, you can still have a team of contractors or freelancers for a period of time.